Airshow & parachutist pilot

 Even as a toddler Miguel was already mesmerised by model aircraft.
 From an early age he was passionately devoted to his dream of becoming a professional pilot.
 He completed his glider pilot's license training in his early teens.
 Miguel subsequently joined the Austrian Air Force and eventually found his "perfect" aircraft in the military's PC-7.
-In 2008 he started flying the Pilatus Porter PC-6 for the Flying Bulls as a sidline job, mainly dropping off skydivers.
-Since the beginning of 2017 he is also regularly in action at Airshows as pilot of the T-28 Trojan!
+In 2008 he started flying the Pilatus Porter PC-6 for The Flying Bulls as a sidline job, mainly dropping off skydivers.
+He has been flying the T-28 Trojan since the beginning of 2017 and since 2018 has also been regularly in action at airshows as pilot of the F4U-4 Corsair!

 T-28 Airshow & parachutist pilot1.
 Do you remember your first flight as a pilot?